PBJ Nursing Home Staffing Dashboard

 Under the hood

-- Payroll-Based Journal (PBJ) Staffing Data – 33 quarters of daily data, aggregated for clarity
+- Payroll-Based Journal (PBJ) Staffing Data 33 quarters of daily data, aggregated for clarity (what is PBJ?)

-- CMS Affiliated Entity – Selected quality and performance metrics for groups of nursing homes sharing common owners, officers, or entities
+- CMS Affiliated Entity quality and performance metrics for affiliated nursing home groups (example entity page)

 How PBJ Data Reveals Chronic Understaffing: The Seagate Case